 In the 1970s, all vaccines, with the exception of rabies vaccines, were licensed by the United States Department of Agriculture (USDA) based on challenge studies performed from only a few weeks to a few months after vaccination.
 All the vaccine labels included the statement ‘‘Annual Revaccination Recommended’’ without the knowledge of whether the true duration of immunity (DOI) was a year or a lifetime.
 So vets vaccinated yearly, even though field observation suggested that immunity after both natural infection and vaccination was long lived.

-In the mid 1970s, Drs Ronald Schultz et al questioned this and began doing research into the DOI of vaccines.
-“My interest in vaccine DOI was stimulated by several factors” says Dr. Schultz. ” (1) the observation that dogs who had recovered from canine distemper and cats who had recovered from panleucopenia were completely resistant to experimental viral challenge many years later; (2) that my three children were receiving a series of vaccinations that would end about the time they entered school with most of the vaccines never being given again; (3) a veterinarian in the US Army Veterinary Corps asked me to design a vaccination program for dogs and cats that did not require yearly revaccinations; (4) it was not known if yearly vaccinations were necessary for dogs and cats, but most experts I consulted believed they probably were
+panleucopeniawere completely resistant to experimental viral challenge many years later; (2) that my three children were receiving a series of vaccinations that would end about the time they entered school with most of the vaccines never being given again; (3) a veterinarian in the US Army Veterinary Corps asked me to design a vaccination program for dogs and cats that did not require yearly revaccinations; (4) it was not known if yearly vaccinations were necessary for dogs and cats, but most experts I consulted believed they probably were not needed”.

 Research was initiated at this time to prove his suspicions and dogs where challenged with exposure to distemper, adenovirus and parvovirus, anywhere from 1 to 11 years after vaccination.
 Every single dog was protected when exposed to the virus.
 “The results from this limited group of dogs clearly demonstrated the Norden modified live vaccines provided immunity for at least 11 years against CDV and CPV-2” says Dr. Schultz.
 Based on this research, Drs Schultz and Scott recommended triennial revaccination instead of annual revaccination.